Rockies' Arenado: Focus is baseball, not chatter

-Colorado Rockies All-Star third baseman Nolan Arenado said Wednesday he's done talking publicly about his relationship with the club.
+Colorado Rockies All-Star third baseman Nolan Arenado said Wednesday that he is finished talking publicly about his relationship with the club.

 On Monday, after Rockies general manager Jeff Bridich declared that the team had ended trade talks for Arenado, the third baseman told MLB.com that there was "a lot of disrespect from people there that I don't want to be a part of."